 Some conveyancing solicitors in Nottinghamshire provide legal services on an hourly basis others work on a fixed fee.

-Our solicitors work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
+Your solicitor will work on a fixed conveyancing fee basis, with no additional fees hidden in the small print.
 Your conveyancing quote will set out exactly what the legal fees will be when your move completes.

 If, for any reason at all, your move does not go ahead, you will be covered by our No Move, No Fee guarantee.

 Will I need property searches when buying a property in Nottinghamshire?